 In August 2008, central coast greyhound trainer Andrew Schofield purchased some semen that he dearly hoped would breed a litter of champions.
+That day, his fate was sealed.

 He was to inseminate his bitch Supreme Instinct with semen extracted from a Victorian pure-bred greyhound called Bombastic Shiraz.
 In late October, Supreme Instinct whelped four puppies: one stillborn, one male and two bitches.